Fee payment deadline is today, May 21. More

 July: Uniform and training equipment purchase

-August – May: Academy operations commence in mid-August and are completed in mid-May of each academic year.
+August – May: Academy operations commence in late August and are completed in early May of each academic year.

 Note: Based on curriculum changes and recommendations by the Ohio Peace Officer Training Commission, as of July 1st, 2014, CSCC Police Academies will adopt the following: